Rosdayle/L.i.me-Slimes/README.md

 - AUX hip belt line
 - Optional (Recommended) - Straps from hip strap to connect to thigh straps, to prevent sliding thigh trackers sliding down leg

+- The three point buckle (x2) should be on your hip strap, left and right.
+Loop a velcro strap through the bottom loop and through itself, then connect it to the upper leg strap.
+(This prevents the upper leg from sliding down)